Mindfulness Practices for Children

 Listening to the Rain

 Simple sounds like the waves of the ocean or rain drops falling through the trees can be calming and relaxing.
 This mindful practice uses a guided meditation to clear your head and bring awareness to your surroundings.
-Whenever your child appears overwhelmed or agitated, try listening together to this guided meditation focused on the sounds of falling rain.
+Whenever your child appears overwhelmed or agitated, try listening together to this guided meditation from Susan Kaiser Greenland focused on the sounds of falling rain.

 Being aware of what’s going on around you at any particular moment can help strengthen your focus and calm your mind.
 Take some time to really explore your environment, noticing the details of your surroundings.
 Make mental notes of all the different colors, shapes, and patterns.
 Slowly your disruptive or unpleasant thoughts will melt away into the background.